ankitects/anki-manual/src/deck-options.md

 ## Lapses

-When you forget a review card, it is said to have 'lapsed', and the card must be relearnt.
-The default behaviour for lapsed reviews is to reset the interval to 1 (i.e. make it due tomorrow), and put it in the learning queue for a refresher in 10 minutes.
-This behaviour can be customized with the options listed below.
+When you click "Again" on a review card, it is called a _lapse_.
+The options listed here affect such lapsed cards.

 ### Relearning Steps

-The same as 'learning steps', but for forgotten reviews.
-When you fail a card (press `Again`), the card enters the relearning phase, and before it becomes a review card again, you will have to pass all the relearning steps — or, press `Easy` on the card.
+The same as learning steps, but for lapsed cards.
+When you fail a review card (press "Again"), the card goes through _relearning steps_, before it becomes a review card again.

-If you leave the steps blank, the card will skip relearning, and will be assigned a new review delay.
+If you leave the steps blank, the card will skip relearning, and will be assigned a new interval of 1 day by default.

 ### Minimum Interval